 Peer inspections and the sharing and review of best practice within and across other forces is also undertaken where appropriate.
-During this period the force has undertaken peer review work with the College of Policing and has also set up an Evidence Based Policing and Innovation Board, overseen at Chief Officer level.
+During this period the force has continued to undertake peer review work with the College of Policing which is overseen via the Evidence Based Policing and Innovation Board.
 The board ensures that organisational learning opportunities are harvested within the organisation and provides strong academic and partnership links to provide a more robust evidence base around decision making.